 Public boat-launching facilities are scattered around the lake, making access from any direction relatively simple; and because Winnibigoshish and its connecting waters are so productive and popular, a special 18- to 23-inch protected slot limit was established to preserve this vital resource.
 One fish over 23 inches may be included in the daily bag limit.

 Team Northland member Randy Erola grew up fishing Big Winnie and surrounding lakes and has operated Remington Fishing Guide Service for 23 years.
-A jig-and-minnow is his preferred set-up in spring, early-summer and fall, while the dog days typically find him trolling ’crawler harnesses along shoreline flats.
+A jig-and-minnow is his preferred set-up in spring, early summer and fall, while the dog days typically find him trolling ’crawler harnesses along shoreline flats for those hungry walleye.

 2. A weedline bite becomes more established around the beginning of July.
 Erola typically trolls nightcrawlers on Northland Rainbow Spinner Harnesses weighted with a ½- to 1-ounce in-line sinker, depending on water depth.
 Hammered Gold Rainbow or Nickle Rainbow blades are the best options, he says.
 Try cruising weedlines and breaklines in the 11- to 15-foot range along any shoreline with an incoming wind.
 Ravens and Mallard points and Muskie Bay can be particularly productive if wind conditions are right.